-Construction and Working of an Electrical Transformer
+Construction of an Electrical Transformer

 If, Bm = maximum flux density in the magnetic circuit in Tesla (T)